wduraes/Workshops/Embedded Development IoT/Water Buddy/readme.md

 ## Adafruit.IO: Create the Topics/Feeds and Dashboard elements

-Visit https://io.adafruit.com log in with your account and click on the top menu Feeds:
+Visit https://io.adafruit.com log in with your account.

+Click on the top menu `Feeds`:

+1. Create a new feed/topic: `dispense`
-1. Create a new feed/topic: dispense
+1. Create a new feed/topic: `dispense-command`
+1. Create a new topic: `soil-moisture`

+Click on the top menu `Dashboards`:

+1. Create a new Dashboard `WaterBuddy`, and then click on `WaterBuddy` to access this dashboard
-1. Click on Dashboards and create a new Dashboard: WaterBuddy
+1. Click on the top right cogwheel icon, then `create a new block` to:
-1. Add a stream connected to the dispense topic
+   1. Add a stream connected to the `dispense` topic
-1. Create a new feed/topic: dispense-command
-1. Add a momentary button connected to this topic
+   2. Add a momentary button connected to the `dispense-command` topic
-1. Create a new topic: soil-moisture
-1. Add a stream connected to this topic
+   3. Add a stream connected to the `soil-moisture` topic
-1. Add a line chart connected to this topic
+   4. Add a line chart connected to the `soil-moisture` topic

 ## Breadboard Setup